matt-azar/nn-in-zig/README.md

 # Neural Network in Zig #

-Written in zig version 0.13.
-Will probably be deprecated in later versions.
+Written in zig version 0.14.

-The network is trained on the standard MNIST training set with 60,000 handwritten digits in 28 x 28 pixel images, and it tests on the standard MNIST test set with 10,000 more handwritten digits.
-With its current dimensions, on my laptop, it runs 10 training epochs in ~20 seconds and performs with ~96.5% accuracy on the test set.
+The program implements a simple neural network to classify handwritten digits from the MNIST dataset.
+It includes a primitive GUI for configuring the neural network's training options and it gives the user the option to draw digits in a popup window for classification.
+Results are printed to the console.

+The program was written and tested on Linux.
+I don't know if it will work without modifications on Windows or macOS.

 To build and run, open a terminal in the root directory of the project and run the following command: